 Carriage clock, English, late 19th/20th Century This is a lovely English brass 8-day carriage clock.
 The dial is set out with Roman numerals.
 The brass case has a beautiful shape with bevelled glass on all five sides and to the top and has a lovely handle which sets it off beautifully.
 It comes with its original key.

-Limited edition Plaque of Sir Christopher Wren: 300th Anniversary Commemorative plaque produced by the authority of the Dean and Chapter of Lincoln to mark the 300th Anniversary of Lincoln Cathedrals’ Wren Library of 1674.
-This is number 27 of the 500 limited editions.
-Material - Basalt Size 19 x 17 cm
+Limited Edition, Sir Christopher Wren 300th Anniversary Commemorative Basalt Plaque Beautifully crafted plaque produced by the authority of the Dean and Chapter of Lincoln to commemorate the 300th anniversary of Lincoln Cathedral’s Wren Library (1674).
+This example is number 27 of a strictly limited edition of 500.
+A scarce and highly collectable commemorative piece, ideal for collectors of architectural history,…